 – Cold-pressed avocado, olive, coconut oils, animal fats, and grass-fed butter/ghee are the only fats allowed.
 All the other seed-based oils create huge inflammation due to their high omega-6 content, avoid them.

-– White potatoes up to twice a week, preferably eaten cold (most beneficial for the gut that way).
+– White potatoes only up to twice a week, preferably eaten cold (most beneficial for the gut that way).
 Always remove the skin of white potatoes before eating (that’s where the toxins lie).
 Prefer purple yams in general.

 – Use natural celtic salt in your foods, but often prefer to just use lemon instead.
 Avoid Himalayan salt, due to its natural high content of fluoride.